Local schools target ways to increase student engagement post-pandemic - NewsBreak

 “We need to respect that the technology exists, and find the right balance between human connection and technology,” he said.

+In Faribault, the district has partnered with LiveMore ScreenLess since 2019 in a bid to help students achieve healthier relationships with technology.

+When the partnership was launched, more than 90% of teachers and students agreed that cell phone use was negatively impacting performance in the classroom.
+Utilizing education and peer engagement approaches, the program has helped students to achieve a healthier, more productive balance in their lives.

-Another effective approach to improving school engagement and academic performance is encouraging commitment in extracurricular activities.
-Extracurriculars offer opportunity for social cohesion and relationship-building at a time when many feel lonely, stressed, and exhausted.
+Another effective approach to improving academic performance and general “buy-in” is encouraging commitment in extracurricular activities.
+Extracurriculars offer tremendous opportunity for social cohesion and relationship building too, at a time when many feel lonely, stressed, and exhausted.

-In Faribault, the Little Falcons program is geared toward helping young Faribault students to explore potential extracurricular activities of interest.
-It’s designed to help the district boost extracurricular involvement, which has been drifting downward.
+In Faribault, the Little Falcons program is geared towards helping young Faribault students to explore potential extracurricular activities of interest.
+It’s designed to help the District boost extracurricular involvement, which has been drifting downward.

-Ryan Lueken, a staff member with the Faribault Falcons Online Academy who served as the district’s activities director last year, was asked to help coordinate the program, in part due to his experience coordinating a similar program for youth basketball.
+Ryan Lueken, a staff member with the Faribault Falcons Online Academy who briefly served as the District’s Activities Director last year, was asked to help coordinate the program, in part due to his experience coordinating a similar program for youth basketball.

 As the programs run just a few weeks and are held free of charge, Lueken noted that they’re ideal for families trying to figure out what their kids may be interested in.
-The popularity of Little Falcons has continued as the program has expanded.
-A recent cheerleading course again received several times the kids Lueken had anticipated.
+The popularity of Little Falcons has continued even as the program has expanded, with a recent cheerleading course again receiving several times the kids Lueken had anticipated.

 “We’re trying to show students what’s available,” he said.
 “We want to say, ‘if you like this, here’s some other things you can do.’”